hamitzor/wine-classifier/README.md

-A model trained for predicting whether or not it will rain tomorrow.
+A model trained for classifying wines